chanana96/weather/README.md

-# weather app
+## Weather app

-Simple app I made for school, it uses the OpenWeatherMap API and displays the current weather of the city you input, including a lot of other stats
+A simple app made using C#, Windows Forms and the OpenWeatherMap API.

+Input a city name, and it will display the current temperature, wind speed, direction and humidity of that city.